jmmorato/openddsharp/README.md

 * [Using TAO and OpenDDS with .NET](https://objectcomputing.com/resources/publications/mnb/2009/01/15/using-tao-and-opendds-net-part-i)
 * [Code Generation with OpenDDS](https://objectcomputing.com/resources/publications/mnb/2010/06/02/code-generation-opendds-part-i)

-The first versions of OpenDDSharp were using a similar C++/CLI wrapper than the articles explain but that solution ties the API to .NET Framework and Windows operating systems.
+The first versions of OpenDDSharp were using a similar C++/CLI wrapper than the articles explain, but that solution ties the API to .NET Framework and Windows operating systems.

-In order to avoid the restrictions, the wrapper has been re-implemented using PInvoke and compiled for NET Standard 2.0.
+To avoid the restrictions, the wrapper has been re-implemented using PInvoke and compiled for NET Standard 2.0.

 The Data-Centric Publish-Subscribe (DCPS) model described in the main [DDS Specification v1.4](https://www.omg.org/spec/DDS/1.4) is already implemented and ready to be used.